 You can easily make this a part of your daily routine.
-And you know exactly how much CBD you're taking since it's already measured out for you.
+And you know the exact quantity of CBD you're taking since it's already measured out for you.

-CBD gummies are a super fun way to take CBD.
+CBD gummies are a super fun way to consume CBD.
 Maybe because it's like taking candy or maybe because it brings back memories of childhood.
 Who knows!

-Either way, CBD oil-infused gummies or baked goods are a fun way to introduce the cannabis plant into your diet.
+Either way, CBD oil-infused gummies or baked goods are a fun way to introduce the industrial hemp plant into your diet.
 But don't think that edibles are the only way to infuse cannabis plants into your meals.

 Add CBD oil to food